Edward Winterhalder

-Edward Winterhalder (born 1955) is an American former outlaw biker and television producer who has written about motorcycle clubs and the outlaw biker lifestyle; an author who has written fifteen books about motorcycle clubs and outlaw biker culture published in various languages; a singer, songwriter, musician and record producer; and a screenwriter.
+Edward Winterhalder (born 1955) is an American television producer; an author who has written fifteen books about motorcycle clubs and the outlaw biker lifestyle published in various languages; and a former outlaw biker.

 Early life

 Winterhalder was born in New England, grew up in southern Connecticut, and moved to Oklahoma in 1975 after serving in the US Army.
 In Oklahoma he joined the Rogues Motorcycle Club and was a close associate of the Bandidos outlaw motorcycle club from 1979 to 1997, and a high-ranking member of the Bandidos from 1997 to 2003.

 Bandidos

 In May 1997 Winterhalder established the Oklahoma chapter of the Bandidos and was the high-ranking member of the Bandidos responsible for the assimilation of a Canadian outlaw motorcycle club known as the Rock Machine into the Bandidos during the Quebec Biker War, which became the first Canadian chapters of the Bandidos motorcycle club.
 Winterhalder left the Bandidos in September 2003 to spend time with his family, pursue business interests and better manage his construction company.